-The weather was beautiful at sea level when we set out after breakfast.
-I did notice a cloud layer looming near the peak of the surrounding mountains but thought nothing of it until we continued to climb the narrow winding road and soon found ourselves surrounded by fog.
+The weather was beautiful at sea level when we set out from Dingle Town after breakfast.
+I did notice a cloud layer looming near the peak of the surrounding mountains but thought nothing of it until we continued to climb the narrow winding road and soon found ourselves surrounded by fog on Conor Pass.
 The drive was harrowing for about 5-10 minutes since I really couldn't see more than a few feet in front of me.
 We emerged briefly from the fog near the peak and looked down into the valley.
 We couldn't see much but the lingering fog added a peaceful atmosphere to the place that we appreciated.

 We spent some time walking around the park that hosts a list of winners and a statue of a dashing young man delivering a rose to a lovely and fair young lady.